vermont42/ProgrammaticLayout/README.md

 // 6: This code could go in `BreedBrowseVC`, but bundling it here is tidier.

 12\.
-There are two annoying aspects to the Auto Layout code in the preceding Step.
+The Auto Layout code in the preceding Step is annoying for two reasons.
 First, `translatesAutoresizingMaskIntoConstraints = false`, though necessary, is head-scratchy and hard-to-remember.
 Second, the syntax `.isActive = true` is awkward.
 Doug Suriano helpfully [provides](https://youtu.be/DmpoiN-SVds) fixes for both in the forms of extensions on `UIView` and `NSLayoutConstraint`.

 In the `Misc` group, create a file called `UIViewExtension.swift` and give it the following contents: